philrz/super/docs/tutorials/super-for-jq.md

 super -c 'drop head,base,_links' prs1.bsup > prs2.bsup
 ```
 Finally, let's clean up those dates.
 To track down all the candidates,
-we can run this Zed to group field names by their type and limit the output
+we can run this query to group field names by their type and limit the output
 to primitive types:
 ```
 super -z -c '